Careers360 Logo

 Mathematics (Part I)

 This section is consistently reported as the most challenging and time-consuming component of the paper.
 It typically includes both Multiple Choice Questions (MCQs) and Numerical Value Answer (NVA) type questions.
 The questions are often application-based and can be lengthy, requiring strong calculation skills.
-High-weightage topics generally include Calculus (Limits, Continuity, Definite Integrals, Differential Equations), Vector Algebra, and 3D Geometry.
-Success in this part depends on regular practice and effective time management to solve the calculation-heavy problems accurately.
+The sections having highest weightage are Calculus (Limits, Continuity, Definite Integrals, Differential Equations), Vector Algebra, and 3D Geometry.
+Constant practice and good management of time is the key to solve the calculation intensive problems well.

 Aptitude Test (Part II)